List of Yu-Gi-Oh! GX characters: Recurring characters

 His given name means "blizzard" in Japanese, from which he derives his self-appointed title, "Blizzard Prince" in the original version of the series.
 His signature is written as "Fubuki 10 Join".
-Atticus Rhodes is the missing brother of Alexis and his disappearance is a driving force in his sister's determination during the first season of the series.
+Atticus Rhodes is the missing brother of Alexis, and his disappearance is a driving motivation for Alexis during the first season of the series.
 He mainly uses a deck revolving around Red Eyes Black Dragon.
 In one episode, he used a Beast Warrior deck along with cards related to show business.